Titan-Dynamics/USB-JR-BAY/README.md

-# ELRS JR Bridge (ESP32-S3 / Arduino Nano ESP32)
+# USB JR Bay for ELRS

-ESP32-S3 firmware to receive 16-channel RC data from a host (over USB CDC) and forward it to an ExpressLRS TX module via the JR bay using CRSF.
-Intended to simulate an EdgeTX radio feeding a JR bay module.
+Intended to simulate a JR Bay by forwarding joystick commands from a desktop app to an ESP32 which feeds CRSF to a TX Module.
+3D-Printable JR bay STL files are included.

 - Input: 16 channels from host over USB CDC
 - Output: CRSF RC channels to JR bay at 1.87M baud